-It’s extremely important to note that if you suffer from any sort of respiratory issue, or if you have a compromised immune system, the risk of smoking moldy weed is simply too great.
+It’s extremely important to note that if you suffer from any sort of respiratory issues like allergies, or if you have a compromised immune system, the risk of smoking moldy weed is simply too great.
 You cannot take the risk, because it could result in a major health issue.
 Some people might tell you that if you use a bong or water pipe you’ll be filtering out the mold, but that’s not the case.
 This approach would filter out maybe 15 percent of spores at best.

+It’s never a good idea to eat any edibles that have mold or mildew on them.
 While you don’t have to live in fear of moldy weed, you should have a healthy respect for it.
 This is especially the case if you’re a medical marijuana user.
 Don’t be paranoid, but do be careful and stay away from any cannabis you don’t trust.